LeuciRemi/arangodb-mcp-server/README.md

     - `databaseName` (string): The name of the database
   - Returns: Array of objects `{ "name": "<collectionName>" }`

+## Security

+By default, the `readWriteQuery` tool is **disabled** to prevent accidental data modifications.
+Only enable it with `--enable-write` when write operations are explicitly needed.

 ## Usage

-To connect to an arangodb instance running on localhost:2434, to the database "account", add the following to your `claude_desktop_config.json`, assuming the path to this project is `/home/yourcoolname/arango-mcp-server`:
+To connect to an arangodb instance running on localhost:8529, add the following to your `claude_desktop_config.json`:

 ```json
 {